 Also, take into account doors, hallways, stairs and other potential obstacles that might prevent a new piece from getting into your home or a room.

 3. Contemplate the visual weight of the new piece.

 Just because the piece wasn’t overpowering in the showroom doesn’t mean it won’t be in your home.
 It might throw your entire design scheme out of balance, making for a disorienting space.

-There are many ways a new piece can offset the harmony of a living space.
-Darker shades, bulky textures, intricately shaped objects or patterns, high-intensity colors and warm hues project heaviness compared to the “light” feel of softer shades, delicate textures, uncomplicated shapes or patterns, low-intensity colors and cool hues.
+There are many ways a new piece can offset the harmony of living space.
+Darker shades, bulky textures, intricately shaped objects or patterns, high-intensity colors, and warm hues project heaviness compared to the “light” feel of softer shades, delicate textures, uncomplicated shapes or patterns, low-intensity colors and cool hues.

 Determine the visual weight of the room the new piece will reside in, and then ask yourself if it will it complement or throw off the room’s equilibrium.

 4. Resist buying a new piece on impulse.

 A hasty, ill-conceived purchase can quickly turn into buyer’s remorse.
 Sometimes a deeply discounted price is to blame, while other purchases can be spurred by peer pressure or the status you think an item may project.

 Whatever compelling reason is telling you to “buy it now,” resist that temptation or you might end up with a piece that not only doesn’t complement your individual style, but also isn’t what you originally envisioned.